-During cooler weather, you may notice that your heat pump has iced over.
-A small amount of frost on the outdoor component of a heat pump is normal, provided that after a few hours, the frost has melted.
-Heat pumps are equipped with a defrost phase to remove the frost buildup that occurs during certain weather conditions.
+During cooler weather, you may notice that your heat pump has iced up.
+A small amount of frost on the outdoor component of a heat pump is normal.
+Especially if the frost has melted after a few hours.

 If, however, ice begins to restrict airflow to the unit, or if frost remains for many hours, action should be taken quickly to prevent equipment damage.